Skip to main content

 • as: How to display the attribute in the section.
 For example, Risk rating.

-• Optional: Filter.
-If you select Include section filter in drill down parameters, any filter you set for the section displays.
-You can also add more filters.
+• Filter: (Optional) If you select Include section filter in drill down parameters, any filter you have set for the section displays.
+You can also add more filters with the following syntax:

 View source